 Leaders know when to delegate work to their team members.
 There are many ways to successfully delegate.
 Demonstrate your delegation skills on your resume by describing how you managed a team or project.
 Provide specific examples of how you delegated responsibilities, established expectations, tracked progress, and provided feedback.

-Of the leadership skills for a resume, teamwork should definitely be highlighted.
+Of the leadership skills examples to include on a resume, teamwork should definitely be highlighted.
 Leaders must be able to tackle complex problems and engage their teams in decision making.
 In other words, today’s leaders must be great team players.
 According to NACE’s Job Outlook Survey 2019, almost 79% of employers value teamwork, making it a desirable leadership skill to include on your resume.
 Use your resume—and job interview—to stress your ability to work with others and passion for accomplishing team goals.

 In the Journal of Leadership, Accountability and Ethics’ 2018 article, “Future Trends in Leadership Development Practices and the Crucial Leadership Skills,” adaptability was ranked high in the list of crisis management leadership skills.
 Leaders don’t just need to adapt well during times of crisis, however; they also must adapt well to everyday changes.
 Great leaders respond to changing needs and pivot the direction of a team or organization when necessary.
 Demonstrate your adaptability on your resume by describing when you had to shift directions in response to a change of plans or an unplanned event.